Tirzah964/git-tutorial/README.md

 ###Committing a file

 6. Commit files to git with `git commit -m "Added new.cpp"`.
-You have not actually yet pushed the file back to github.
-Git stores the repository locally on your machine, but can also push your changes back to github
+Note that you have not yet pushed the file back to GitHub.
+Git has stored the changes to your local repository but pushing these changes back to GitHub is done seperately.
-7. Push your changes to github by running the command `git push` You will be prompted for your github username and password.
+7. Push your changes to GitHub by running the command `git push` You will be prompted for your GitHub username and password.

 ###Modifing a file
 1. Hello World is such a boring message.
 Change it to `"Hello World!!!!!!!"`.